 4. Culture.
 Hawaii is full of aloha culture, but not everyone can adapt to it.
 Most people from the East Coast find it hard to adjust to the laid-back culture and indirect communication.
 As Hawaiian culture on Maui becomes more diverse weaved in through the different people that come to the island, you have to adapt to various cultures, like Filipino, Chinese, Korean, English, Canadian, and a lot more.
 This diversity is considered an “upside” of living on Maui and not a “downside”.

 5. Missing Some of the “Big Things.”
 Some people find it hard living in Maui because of missing some huge events like ball games in a big arena.
 You need to fly to another state to watch a big ball game, attend concerts and plays.
 You have to fly out to Oahu or California to experience it, which adds to your expenses.
+Oahu is one of the nicest islands in Hawaii to live, but there are things you should consider when moving to Oahu with your family.

 Advantages of Living on Maui